Get Around

 On Public Transit

 SEPTA offers a vast selection of routes on many modes of public transit, including: buses, trolleys, subways, and regional railways.
-In 2018, SEPTA debuted a re-loadable plastic card for fares, the SEPTA Key, available for purchasing and reloading at Independence Visitor Center.
+In 2018, SEPTA debuted a re-loadable plastic card for fares, the SEPTA Key, available for purchasing and reloading at the Independence Visitor Center.

 On Foot